oberien/iot2db/device-examples/Corant-AirQ-Science.md

 -- Create Tables
 SET ROLE airq;
 CREATE TABLE IF NOT EXISTS measurements (
-    timestamp timestamp with time zone PRIMARY KEY NOT NULL, health float8 NOT NULL,
+    timestamp timestamp with time zone NOT NULL, persistent bool NOT NULL DEFAULT false,
+    health float8 NOT NULL,
     performance float8 NOT NULL,
     tvoc float8,